lukehedger/levelout/_posts/2014-09-04-divshot-zombie-apocalypse.md

 ##### Command Line In-your-face deployment

 Deploying with Divshot is fast.
 Super-fast.
 You're going to need this in your locker when faced with an army of undead to warn the world of impending doom.
-Assumming you've got your static zombie-proof site already setup, you can deploy with `divshot push`.
+Assumming you've got your static zombie-proof site already setup, you can deploy with `divshot push` straight from the command line.
 [This post](http://www.divshot.com/blog/product-updates/faster-deploys/) about faster deployment took **3.7 seconds** to deploy.

 ##### Safe environments